 Our church doors are open every day of the year.
 All are welcome to the nearly 1,000 worship services each year, or in between services for prayer, meditation and quiet exploration.
 Check the calendar for daily hours.
 Tours are given most Sundays after the 11am service or by appointment.

-Details will be added the the subsections of the Building page as they become available.
+Details will be added to subsections of the Building page as they become available.